Frank Abagnale facts for kids

 Early life

-Frank William Abagnale Jr. was born in the Bronx, New York City, on April 27, 1948, to an Algerian-American mother who died in November, 2014, and an Italian-American father who died in March, 1972.
+Frank William Abagnale Jr. was born in the Bronx, New York City, on April 27, 1948, to an Algerian-American mother who died in November 2014, and an Italian-American father who died in March 1972.
 He spent his early life in Bronxville, New York.
 His parents separated when he was 12 and divorced when he was 15 years old.
 After the divorce, Abagnale moved with his father, and his new stepmother, to Mount Vernon, New York.

 Airline pilot

-After his release on December 24, 1968, twenty-year-old Abagnale disguised himself as a TWA pilot and moved to Baton Rouge, Louisiana, where he talked his way into the house of a local music teacher, whose daughter was a Delta Air Lines stewardess he had met in New York.
+After his release on December 24, 1968, 20-year-old Abagnale disguised himself as a TWA pilot and moved to Baton Rouge, Louisiana, where he talked his way into the house of a local music teacher, whose daughter was a Delta Air Lines stewardess he had met in New York.
 In Baton Rouge, Abagnale also befriended a local minister, claimed he had a master's degree in social work from Ithaca College, and sought work with vulnerable youth with intellectual and developmental disabilities.
 The reverend introduced him to Louisiana State University faculty, who determined he was an "obvious phony".
-The reverend, after Abagnale told him he was a furloughed TWA pilot, became suspicious and called the airline where he was told that Abagnale was a fraud.
+The reverend, after Abagnale told him he was a furloughed TWA pilot, became suspicious and called the airline, which informed him that Abagnale was a fraud.
 The reverend notified the Baton Rouge Police Department, and Abagnale was arrested on February 14, 1969, initially on vagrancy charges.
 Upon his arrest, he was found to have illegally driven his Florida rental car out of state and to possess falsified airline employee identification.
 The following day, detectives determined that Abagnale had stolen blank checks from his host family and a local business in Baton Rouge, and he was subsequently charged with theft and forgery.
 Unable to make bail, he was convicted on June 2, 1969, and was sentenced to 12 years of supervised probation, but he soon fled Louisiana for Europe.

 Europe